apache/mesos/docs/docker-containerizer.md

-TaskInfo before 0.20.0 used to only support either setting a CommandInfo that launches a task running the bash command, or an ExecutorInfo that launches a custom Executor that will launches the task.
+TaskInfo before 0.20.0 used to only support either setting a CommandInfo that launches a task running the bash command, or an ExecutorInfo that launches a custom Executor that will launch the task.

 With 0.20.0 we added a ContainerInfo field to TaskInfo and